quanturtle/dessins_geometriques_et_artistiques/README.md

 * `shape` – draw a specific shape.
 Provide a `shape_name`.
 * `design` – draw a design from the book.
 Provide a `design_number`.
 * `help` – list available commands, shapes, and designs.
-* `test` – render every design sequentially with a 0.5-second pause between each.
+* `test` – render designs in 4×4 batches with a 0.5-second pause between drawings.

 The plotting window `NP` is generally set at `480`.